jcarlostrillo/docker/README.md

-# docker
+# Docker

-Playing a little bit with Docker
+This repo contain several proyects and test with Docker.